Conservation and restoration of cultural property: Definition

-Often there are compromises between preserving appearance, maintaining original design and material properties, and ability to reverse changes.
+Often there are compromises between preserving appearance, maintaining original design and material properties, and the ability to reverse changes.
 Reversibility is now emphasized so as to reduce problems with future treatment, investigation, and use.

-In order for conservators to decide upon an appropriate conservation strategy and apply their professional expertise accordingly, they must take into account views of the stakeholder, the values, artist's intent, meaning of the work, and the physical needs of the material.
+In order for conservators to decide upon an appropriate conservation strategy and apply their professional expertise accordingly, they must take into account views of the stakeholder, the values, the artist's intent, meaning of the work, and the physical needs of the material.

 Cesare Brandi in his Theory of Restoration, describes restoration as "the methodological moment in which the work of art is appreciated in its material form and in its historical and aesthetic duality, with a view to transmitting it to the future".

 History and science

 Key dates

 Some consider the tradition of conservation of cultural heritage in Europe to have begun in 1565 with the restoration of the Sistine Chapel frescoes, but more ancient examples include the work of Cassiodorus.